Why should your Reference Materials come from an accredited supplier?

 In order to demonstrate regulatory compliance, laboratories are required to qualify their instruments against internationally recognised reference materials.
 These test samples must be prepared to exacting standards and often involve the use of toxic, flammable or otherwise hazardous materials.
 Pre-calibrated and certified commercially available Certified Reference Materials (CRMs) therefore offer by far the most convenient route to regulatory compliance.
 In order to demonstrate compliance, however, prospective users of these materials must ensure that they are sourced from an accredited supplier and therefore have been produced and calibrated in a controlled environment

 What International Standards must be met to achieve accreditation?

-Historically, producers of CRMs have used either ISO/IEC 17025 or ISO Guide 34 to control their production processes.
-There is considerable overlap between the two standards, but essentially ISO/IEC 17025 is mainly concerned with the technical competence and procedures of the supplier’s calibration laboratory, whereas ISO Guide 34 is more concerned with organisational and production control systems.
-Today, however, accreditation to ISO Guide 34:2009 alone is accepted as this standard includes normative references to ISO/IEC 17025, so that certification measurements must still be performed in an ISO 17025 controlled environment.
+Historically, producers of CRMs have used either ISO/IEC 17025 or ISO 17034 (formerly ISO Guide 34) to control their production processes.
+There is considerable overlap between the two standards, but essentially ISO/IEC 17025 is mainly concerned with the technical competence and procedures of the supplier’s calibration laboratory, whereas ISO 17034 is more concerned with organisational and production control systems.
+Today, however, accreditation to ISO 17034:2016 alone is accepted as this standard includes normative references to ISO/IEC 17025, so that certification measurements must still be performed in an ISO 17025 controlled environment.